 As stipulated by IANA, the high-order 24 bits of a multicast MAC address begins with 01-00-5E while the low-order 23 bits of a multicast MAC address are the low-order 23 bits of the multicast IP address.
-The mapping relationship is described as the following figure.
+The mapping relationship is described as Figure 8-2.